-Consequences 2.1.
+Consequences of non- compliance 2.1.
 The consequences of a party's failure to comply with Applicable Laws should be spelled out in the contract.
 The party that did not comply with Applicable Laws should bear the cost of any fines or penalties (which should be deemed to be direct damages) and take reasonable steps to rectify the failure.